A non-linear monotonicity principle and applications to Schr\"odinger type problems: Introduction and main results

 \subsection{Motivation from optimal transport}

-Given probabilities $\mu$ and $\nu$ on Polish spaces $X$ and $Y$, and a cost function $c:X\times Y\to \R_+$, the Monge-Kan\-to\-ro\-vich problem is to find a cost minimizing transport plan.
-More precisely, writing $\cpl(\mu,\nu)$ for the set of all measures on $X\times Y$ with $X$-marginal $\mu$ and $Y$-marginal $\nu$, the problem is to find
+Given probabilities $\mu$ and $\nu$ on Polish spaces $X$ and $Y$, and a cost function $c:X\times Y\to \R_+$, the Monge-Kan\-to\-ro\-vich problem is to find a cost-minimizing transport plan.
+More precisely, writing $\cpl(\mu,\nu)$ for the set of all couplings (namely, measures) on $X\times Y$ with $X$-marginal $\mu$ and $Y$-marginal $\nu$, the problem is to find

 and to identify an optimal transport plan $\P^* \in \cpl(\mu,\nu)$.